 World-leading research at Newcastle University feeds into our undergraduate computer science degrees.

-All of our Computer Science degrees aim to give you the in-depth knowledge and skills necessary to exploit computing systems throughout your professional life.
+All of our Computer Science degrees give you in-depth knowledge and expertise in computing systems for your professional career.

 By studying a Computer Science degree with us you'll develop: